 Outcomes of Pupil Premium Grant Expenditure

 On average, pupils qualifying for Pupil Premium do as well as their peers or better in terms of progress in reading and writing.
 However we have small numbers of pupils who qualify for Pupil Premium Grant so our progress data is based on very small cohort sizes.
 Further details of our outcomes are below.

 In additional to Pupil Premium Grant funding, from 2020 to 2023, Home Farm received additional Government funding to support ‘catch-up’ following missed provision.

 Our aim is to identify, support and accelerate the learning of pupils with disrupted access to school in 2019-20.
 All pupils, through focussed assessment of missing learning from 2019-20, will be supported to reach their age-related expectation.

 All pupils experienced lockdown from March 2020 until June 2020, with Years 2-5 only returning for focussed teaching days in July.
 Throughout lockdown, interactive teaching lessons were set remotely, and pupils completed learning via film, writing, picture and completed sheets.
 Teachers and Learning Support Assistants provided daily feedback about learning using our online system.
 Over 6000 pieces of work were reviewed, marked and commented on each week during this process.

-Now schools have returned in September, some learning will have been missed; content not covered, skills forgotten, and standards lessened.
-Our recovery plan covers both the curriculum and the extra provision we will put in place to target certain extra learning to close the gaps of pupils who will have suffered due to lockdown.
+When schools returned, some learning had been missed; content not covered, skills forgotten, and standards lessened.
+Our recovery plan covers both the curriculum and the extra provision we have put in place to target certain extra learning to close the gaps of pupils who suffered due to lockdown.